dustdustinthewind/IntralismQoLMod/README.md

 Update: [Oxy is OK with this project.](https://cdn.discordapp.com/attachments/429849391164030988/919666559071453214/4fcc2b930d.png)

 ### I mean can I get banned for using the mod?
 There's no risk of VAC auto ban.
-There is next to no risk of manual ban by Intralism or Steam.
+It is highly unlikely to receive a manual ban by Intralism or Steam from using this mod.

 ## FEATURES
 ### EDITOR